Visit our BOB on a Pump page for more info about managing your BOB while on an insulin pump.

 |Adapted from Using Insulin © 2003|

 Rapid insulins are commonly perceived as faster than they really are.
-The kinetics of an insulin are when that insulin can be measured in the bloodstream, whereas an insulin's dynamics are the time over which it will actually lower the blood sugar.
+The kinetics of insulin are when that insulin can be measured in the bloodstream, whereas insulin’s dynamics are the time over which it will actually lower the blood sugar.
 After an injection, peak levels of Humalog and Novolog insulins are seen in the bloodstream about 45 minutes later, as shown by the dashed kinetic line to the right.
-The maximum effect on lowering the glucose level is not seen until 2 hours after an injection or bolus and continues for over 4 to 5 hours.
+The maximum effect on lowering the glucose level is not seen until 2 hours after injection or bolus and continues for over 4 to 5 hours.
 For more information on when these insulins really work, see our Kinetic vs Dynamic page.